imee12/FinalProjectUserStories/README.md

 Cloud Pebble

 MVP Features:
-Ionic app – schedules SMS, will have view to save important numbers (Pharmacies & Doctor Appointments) Pebble app – time alert to kids to take meds/or get blood sugar Child View:
+Ionic app: schedules SMS, will have view to save important numbers (Pharmacies & Doctor Appointments)

+PebbleWatch app: time alert to kids to take meds/or get blood sugar

+Child View:

 Educational Game or Educational Materials –Crossword Game in Javascript Some Educational Information from: http://www.diabetesresearch.org/document.doc?id=274 displayed in a fun way.